Riding in Cars with Boys: Plot

 At Jason's seventh birthday party, several people from Bev's high school come; Tina is engaged and going to NYU and Tommy, who had a crush on Bev, just graduated from Berkeley.
 He suggests she move her family to California to get her degree as the state offers financial aid.
 Although initially agreeing, Ray confesses to being a heroin addict and spending their savings on drugs.
 Bev helps him detox, but he sneaks out to get more drugs.
 Saying he can't quit, she tells him to leave, to which Ray agrees.
 Jason grows bitter over Ray's departure, and angrily tells Bev he hates her.
 Two years later, Bev and Fay help Lizard (Ray's friend) to dry weed in Bev's oven to get money to study in California.
 Jason, still bitter, tells Grandpa Leonard, who arrests the mothers.
-Fay's brother bails them out but only if Fay and Amelia move with him and cut off contact with Bev, and Bev blames Jason for this.
+Fay's brother bails out Fay (who subsequently bails out Bev), on the condition that Fay and Amelia move with him and cut off contact with Bev.
+Bev then blames Jason for this.

 In 1986, Bev and Jason are driving to see Ray, as Bev now has a college degree and needs Ray to sign a waiver to publish her memoir.
 On the way, Jason tells her he wants to transfer from NYU to Indiana University, but Bev refuses as he must get the education she couldn't.
 Jason calls his now-girlfriend Amelia with the bad news, who is dejected but not angry.
 Arriving at Ray's trailer, Bev explains why they are there.
 When his wife Shirley demands $100,000, Bev storms out, and Jason follows, calling her selfish for only caring about her book when he finally got to see his father again and accusing her of being a bad mother, to which she storms off.
 Ray tells Jason leaving was the best thing he could have done for him and that is why he turned out so well, and sneaks the signed papers to him.

 Jason finds Bev, who insists she was a great mother who sacrificed everything for him.
 He reveals he is transferring to be with Amelia and apologizes for ruining her life.
 Bev softens, telling him she is proud and that he is the best thing in her life.
 Feeling responsible for her mistakes and poor choices, Bev gives Jason her car to drive to Indiana, and then calls Leonard for a ride.
 Complaining that Jason blames her for everything wrong in his life, Bev realizes that she herself has done the same to him.
 Together, they sing a song from her childhood as they drive away.